-3. Second thoughts for everything
+3. Second thoughts on everything

 It’s okay to have second thoughts.
 Everyone has it at some point or another.
-It’s a sign of healthy mind that shows you’re attentive to things and options around you.
+It’s a sign of a healthy mind that shows you’re attentive to things and options around you.
 It shows that you have the capability to think outside the box and look for options that might not be there at that time.

 However, as they say, excess of everything is bad.

 When you’re having second thoughts for everything, almost everything, it means your partner is manipulative and has captured your mind.
 You tend to lose self confidence since you start to doubt your thoughts and actions.
 If you think you’re been too thoughtful about your actions, it’s time youchange your partner.

 3. Decline in physical health